michaeli-g/Volume-Calculator/README.md

 # Volume-Calculator
 An object oriented c++ program that displays formulas and calculates volumes for specified shapes.
 To list all the formulas you can enter 'allf' when prompted for a shape.
-The motivation behind this was to refresh my memory of volumetric formulas.
+The motivation behind this was to refresh my memory of volumetric formulas for an upcoming job interview.